zenml-io/zenml/docs/book/mlops-stacks/data-validators/data-validators.md

 ```shell
 zenml data-validator flavor list
 ```

 ## How to use it

-Every Data Validator has different data profiling and testing capabilities and uses a slightly different way of analyzing your data, but it generally works as follows:
+Every Data Validator has different data profiling and testing capabilities and uses a slightly different way of analyzing your data and your models, but it generally works as follows:

 * first, you have to configure and add an Data Validator to your ZenML stack
 * every integration includes one or more builtin data validation steps that you